verbb/formie/docs/theming/custom-rendering.md

 ## Common Things People Miss

-- Leaving out Formie's browser attributes on the `<form>`, which stops the front-end behavior from initializing correctly.
+- Leaving out Formie's browser attributes on the `<form>`, which stops the front-end behaviour from initializing correctly.
 - Using outdated hidden inputs, or forgetting to pass the current submission back through after validation fails.
 - Forgetting to render captchas at all.
 - Not using `multipart/form-data` when the form includes file uploads.
 - Assuming a one-page form is the whole story.
-Multi-page forms, payments, save and continue later, and conditional behavior all add more moving parts.
+Multi-page forms, payments, save and continue later, and conditional behaviour all add more moving parts.

-### Client-side validation and captchas
+### Client-Side Validation and Captchas

 Custom forms still need Formie's browser layer for Ajax submits and captchas.
 Output `craft.formie.formAssets(form)` (or the CSS/JS split) and include the required hidden inputs — especially `submitAction`, `handle`, `renderId`, and `requestToken`.